metapolator/metapolator/specimen,-and-glyph-interaction.md

 ![](http://mmiworks.net/metapolator/abcpointedit2.png)

 * the point handle sets the position of the point, being connected to it by a ‘rigid stick’; we now see why it is positioned at a certain angle with regard to the real skeleton point: to stay out of the way of the other handles;
-* the two red handles set the direction and tension of the skeleton curve; the handles are coupled for direction and change tensions proportionally—unless cmd/ctrl is pressed which allows a handle to be manipulated individually (cmd/ctrl can be pressed and released repeatedly while manipulating the handle and the feedback updates accordingly; what matters is whether cmd/ctrl is down when the mouse goes up);
+* the two red handles are the curve handles and set the direction and tension of the skeleton curve; the handles are coupled for direction and change tensions proportionally—unless cmd/ctrl is pressed which allows a handle to be manipulated individually (cmd/ctrl can be pressed and released repeatedly while manipulating the handle and the feedback updates accordingly; what matters is whether cmd/ctrl is down when the mouse goes up);
-* the two triangular handles (shades of a pen nib there) set the angle and the width of the pen, being connected to it by ‘rigid sticks’; the handles are coupled for angle and change width proportionally—unless cmd/ctrl is pressed which allows a handle to be manipulated individually (cmd/ctrl can be pressed and released repeatedly while manipulating the handle and the feedback updates accordingly; what matters is whether cmd/ctrl is down when the mouse goes up).
+* the two triangular handles (shades of a pen nib there) are the pen handles and set the angle and the width of the pen, being connected to it by ‘rigid sticks’; the handles are coupled for angle and change width proportionally—unless cmd/ctrl is pressed which allows a handle to be manipulated individually (cmd/ctrl can be pressed and released repeatedly while manipulating the handle and the feedback updates accordingly; what matters is whether cmd/ctrl is down when the mouse goes up).

 To review the edit-in-progress, users can simply take the mouse pointer out of the glyph box: